maklja/rxjs-observable-spy/README.md

--- comments
 -- README.md
 -- extract chai
--- update workflow
+-- update workflow, build script
 -- publish
+-- prettier, git tags, auto version bump
 -- not, deep
 -- safety if verify is not called, test should throw a warning -- new chai project